 - Pension splitting to the penny: No program on the market pension-splits like Taxman.
 There's no restriction that spouses live in the same province and Taxman doesn't just give one number as an answer.
 You get to see the entire search displayed in a table, all the inner workings, showing exactly how tax payable changes with every penny transferred.

 Whatever program you're using, get a second opinion.
 Compare and see if Taxman's method can't get you a bigger refund.

 ¿ Frequently Asked Questions ?

-Any full version from Taxman2007 to the present should install on Win7/Vista, and then any upgrade for any year should work.
+There shouldn't be any.
+The latest full version of Taxman should install on any version of Windows and then any upgrade for any year will work.

 To work correctly Taxman needs to run as an administrator.
 You can manually check on this by right-clicking the Taxman shortcut on your Desktop and then choosing Properties and then finding the Run as Administrator checkbox.
 Make sure it's checked off.
-Problems with Win7/Vista usually emanate from the User Account Control (UAC), which can be turned off.
+Problems with Windows usually emanate from the User Account Control, which can be turned off.

 But why not Netfile?